[After Jesus blessed the bread and the fish and the disciples distributed them to the people, they]

 — Luke 9:17 NLT

 Our story began with Jesus telling his disciples to feed the 5,000 themselves.
-"Impossible!" was their reply.
-Yet when all is said and done, the 12 apostles picked up twelve baskets of leftovers.
-Each of them got to hold the miracle in their hands.
+"Impossible!" was effectively their reply.
+Yet when all was said and done, the twelve apostles picked up twelve baskets of leftovers.
+Each of them got to hold the miracle in his hands.
 Jesus didn't want a single apostle to miss the point.
-(He doesn't want us to miss the point either: when Jesus blesses our efforts, he can do incredible, wondrous, and miraculous things through us even if what we bring him is small.)
-Jesus was preparing them for what would follow in their ministry.
-One day soon, Jesus would not be physically present to help them, yet they would be called to do the impossible.
-He wants them to know that with his blessing, they can do it.
+(He doesn't want us to miss the point either: When Jesus blesses our efforts, he can do incredible, wondrous, and miraculous things through us even if what we bring him is small.)
+Jesus was preparing the apostles for what would follow in their ministry.
+One day soon, Jesus would not be physically present to help them, yet they would be called to do the seemingly impossible.
+He wanted them to know that with his blessing, they could do it.
 And, as you're reading this, you are living testimony that they did do it.
 Now he wants you and me to believe the same thing.
 If we will offer what we have to Jesus for him to bless and use, he can do incredible and miraculous things.
-The issue isn't one of Jesus' power, but of our willingness to bring him what we have and who we are.
+The issue isn't one of Jesus' power, but one of our willingness to bring him what we have and who we are.

 Related Scripture Readings

 About This Devotional

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.